DALLAS – Today in Aviation, after commencing international flights in 2009, V Australia was integrated into Virgin Australia (VA) in 2011.

 Five Boeing 777-330ERs were acquired to launch the carrier whose name was chosen following a public competition in June 2007.
 The jets were configured with 353 seats in a three-class layout.

-Flights commenced on February 27, 2009, with a flight from Sydney (SYD) to Los Angeles (LAX).
-Hubs were later opened in Melbourne and Brisbane and services commenced to Abu Dhabi, Johannesburg, Nadi, and Phuket.
-Plans to launch flights to various other North American destinations including Las Vegas (LAS) and New York (JFK) never materialized.
+Operations commenced on February 27, 2009, with a flight from Sydney (SYD) to Los Angeles (LAX).
+It later opened hubs in Melbourne (MEL), and Brisbane (BNE), and services commenced to Abu Dhabi (AUH), Johannesburg (JNB), Nadi (NAN), and Phuket (HKT).
+Plans to launch flights to various North American destinations, including Las Vegas (LAS) and New York (JFK) never materialized.

-In early 2011, it was announced that Virgin Blue (as Virgin Australia was then known) would be going through a complete rebranding.
+In early 2011, management announced that Virgin Blue (as Virgin Australia was then known) would go through a complete rebranding.
 This was part of a campaign to entice business passengers away from Qantas (QF).

-Part of this included the absorption of V Australia, as well as Pacific Blue (DJ) into the new airline.
+Part of this included the absorption of V Australia and Pacific Blue (DJ) into the new airline.

-Sadly the COVID-19 pandemic has had a major impact on the airline.
-After entering voluntary administration in April 2020, a full restructuring was undertaken.
-This saw all of the carrier’s long-haul routes suspended and its fleet of Boeing 777s retired.
+Sadly the COVID-19 pandemic had a significant impact on the airline.
+After entering voluntary administration in April 2020, VA undertook a complete restructuring.
+This saw the carrier’s long-haul routes suspended and its fleet of Boeing 777s retired.

 Featured Image: V Australia Boeing 777-300ER (VH-VPF).
 Photo: Brandon Farris/Airways